adhorn/chaos-ssm-documents/README.rst

-Chaos Injection for AMAZON EC2 instances or containers using SSM
+Chaos Injection for Amazon EC2 instances or containers using SSM
 ================================================================

 |issues| |maintenance| |twitter|